-This is one of the most FAQ about oil painting supports.
+This is one of the most FAQ I have come by over the years.

-1. Starting with an already primed canvas, add a coat of Golden’s GAC 400 on the back.
+1. Add a coat of Golden’s GAC 400 on the back.
 This is a fabric stiffener that will minimize the movement of the fabric.
 Also, the resin coating will prevent absorption of atmospheric moisture as temperatures fluctuate, which normally causes the fabric to flex and relax.

-2. Add a coat of Golden’s GAC 100 to the front, over the gesso.
-This will create a sizing effect so that the oil will not be able to seep thru to the fabric, causing it to rot.
+2. Add a coat of Gloss Medium or Golden’s GAC 100 to the front, right over the gesso if it is already pre-primed.
+This will create a sizing effect so that the oil will not be able to seep thru to the fabric.

 3. Add extra layers of gesso on top of the GAC 100.
-I add about 25% GAC 100 to the first layer of gesso to give it more adhesive strength.
+I add about 20% Gloss Medium or GAC 100 to the first layer of gesso to give it more adhesive strength.